open-minded13/leetcode-grind-75-solutions/README.md

-# LeetCode 75 Grind Questions Challenge
+# LeetCode 75 Grind Questions Challenge + Additional Exercises

 [**Grind 75**](https://www.techinterviewhandbook.org/grind75) is a dynamic list of top LeetCode interview questions created in 2023.
 It's up-to-date and well-chosen.
 We can personalize it according to our schedule, time constraints, and preferences.